(The film is “Fashion House”, a collection of clips from British Pathé, 1950-1969. It has no sound)

-Between the floral dresses of 1938 and mass produced synthetics of the ’70s women’s lives and fashion altered beyond recognition.
+Between the florals of the ’30s and synthetics of the ’70s women’s lives altered beyond recognition.

-In contrast throughout Mirelle’s forty years the rich had clothes hand made to their own measurements or bought from high end labels.
+But throughout Mirelle’s forty years the rich had clothes made to their own measurements or bought what was called ‘high end’ and Wholesale Couture.

 The 1950s, 1960s and 1970s: A Fashion Revolution

-Young women in the 1930s dressed like their mothers but the youth quake of the 1950s widened a chasm and into it walked Mods, Rockers and Mary Quant.
+In the 1960s fashion was changing too.
+The youth quake of the 1950s widened a chasm and into it walked Mods, Rockers and Mary Quant.